TFimpel/AppStudio-Indoor-Floor-Plan-Viewer/README.md

 ## What you need to use this
 + ArcGIS Online Organizational or Developer account
-+ AppStudio for ArcGIS (desktop)
++ AppStudio for ArcGIS (Desktop)
++ AppStudio Player app

 ## How to use this
-+ install AppStudio for ArcGIS and sing in to your ArcGIS Online account
+1. Install AppStudio for ArcGIS and sing in to your ArcGIS Online account
-+ download the code in thi repo, put it
+2. Download the code in this repo, put the folder "arcgis-online-app-item-id-here" (incl. all its contents) into the appropriate directory on your computer.
+The directory path probably depends on your installation.
+On Windows by default it is C:\Users\<username>\ArcGIS\AppStudio\Apps\
+3. Open AppStudio for Desktop.
+The new app item will appear now and you can configure the properties (see below) and then upload the ap item to your ArcGIS Online account.
+4. Following that initial upload the id value in your local copy of file itminfo.json will not be null anymore.
+Instead it will be a long string of characters, something like "1234567890ABC123XYZ".
+5. Rename the app's folder name in the ...\ArcGIS\AppStudio\Apps\... directory from "arcgis-online-app-item-id-here" to this id value that your upload generated.
+6. Now "Update" the app item via the AppStudio Upload process.
+(The reason for doing this is so that the app stores the local .geodatabase file in the correct place upon download to device)
+7. Use the app on most any device/OS with the AppStudio Player app available in iOS/Android/Windows stores.

 ## Configurable Properties
 + App Description